lynema-dev/googletrends/README.md

 # googletrends
-Plotting trends of search terms using Python pytrends
+Plotting trends of Google search terms and country of origin using the Python pytrends module.